tomasz-grobelny/AACS/README.md

 Client Visual Studio Code can run both Windows and Linux.

 # Design
 Android Auto Protocol is not documented.
 However, it has been reverse engineered and open source implementation exists (see https://github.com/opencardev/openauto).
-While this code does not use a single line from openauto, openauto is extremenly useful while developing and testing AACS.
+While this code does not use a single line from openauto (except for headunit key/cert), openauto is extremenly useful while developing and testing AACS.

 There are several components that comprise AACS:
 * AAServer is the component responsible for communication with car's headunit.
 When USB OTG connection is available AAServer starts Android Auto communication with headunit and start listening on a Unix socket for client connections.